Marcroth0/p1-secret-bar/README.md

     -   The Secret section lets user be a part of the second part of the story where charming Edward is fed up with his creation, seeking other ideas.
     -   In the story four drinks are mentioned, which are also shown underneath in a display with blurred out ingredients (to play on the secrecy)
+    -   (Answers User Stories 2, 3)

 ![The secret](./assets/readme/the-secret-readme.png)

 -   **The Answer section**

     -   The final part of the story.
-Edward lets the user know what is required to get the location of the secret bar.
+Fabrizio lets the user know what is required to get the location of the secret bar.
-    -   The ending image reveals the face of Edward for the user.
+    -   The ending image reveals the face of Fabrizio for the user.
+(Answers User Stories 2)

 ![The secret](./assets/readme/the-answer-readme.png)